Millionaire Brexit campaigner ‘had undisclosed meetings with Russians’

 Mr Banks dismissed the claims, telling the paper: “I had two boozy lunches with the Russian ambassador and another cup of tea with him.
 Bite me.
 It’s a convenient political witch-hunt, both over Brexit and Trump.”

-He told the paper that nothing had come of their discussions over the goldmine deal.
+He told the paper nothing came of the discussions over the gold mine.
 “We didn’t profit from any business deals because I never pursued anything,” he said.

-Mr Banks, whose wife is Russian, acknowledged that he had made a “family trip” to Moscow in February 2016, but said “no meetings were had with anyone”.
+Mr Banks, whose wife is Russian, acknowledged he made a “family trip” to Moscow in February 2016, but said “no meetings were had with anyone”.

 “We actually saw the suits from the American embassy who introduced us to the State Department to explain what had happened and then we briefed the Americans on our meetings with the Russians,” he said.